FraunhoferIOSB/FROST-Server/docs/deployment/postgresql.md

 This should initialise/update the database to the latest version and the service is ready for use.

+`/DatabaseStatus` is an admin tool.
+Do not leave it reachable on a public server without authentication or a reverse proxy.
+See [Authentication](../settings/auth.md#databasestatus).

 Now you may want to have a look at  [Performance tips for PostgreSQL and PostGIS](db_performance.md).